internet2000/blog.refty.co/content/posts/en/en-5-tips-to-follow-when-returning-to-the-back-to-office-copy.md

 permalink: "/en/test"

 ---
-June will be decisive. the return to normal life is looming (finally). following government announcements, ** teleworking will become more flexible ** as of June 9. this change implies the ** return to the office of all or part of your employees **. also many questions arise such as the interest of returning to the office after the social bond has weakened.
+TEST e will be decisive. the return to normal life is looming (finally). following government announcements, ** teleworking will become more flexible ** as of June 9. this change implies the ** return to the office of all or part of your employees **. also many questions arise such as the interest of returning to the office after the social bond has weakened.

 here are our ** 5 tips ** to best prepare the return of your human capital on site:

 ## ** 1. workplace experience **

-** the office is dead. long live the workplace experience **.
-Following [our interview] (https://blog.refty.co/comment-se-modernise-la-fonction-rh/) with juliette parichet, hr business partner at voodoo, we decided to integrate this concept to our list. the organization of work has changed profoundly. ** digital tools ** (zoom, slack, microsoft teams, etc.) have ** increased their hold ** on organizations to enable them to maintain and develop their activities.
+\** the office is dead. long live the workplace experience **.
+Following \[our interview\] (https://blog.refty.co/comment-se-modernise-la-fonction-rh/) with juliette parichet, hr business partner at voodoo, we decided to integrate this concept to our list. the organization of work has changed profoundly. ** digital tools ** (zoom, slack, microsoft teams, etc.) have ** increased their hold ** on organizations to enable them to maintain and develop their activities.
 The result is that the ** central position ** ** that the desk ** previously occupied ** ** in the work environment (both literally and figuratively) has gradually ** faded ** . ** why go back to the office if we are as much or more productive remotely? ** thorny question you will say. the workplace experience tries to answer it.

 the office should no longer simply be a ** "place of work" ** but "a **" place of fulfillment and life ** ". it must be a ** catalyst for exchange, cohesion, well-being. ** the layout of offices, socialization spaces, extra-professional services (sport, relaxation area, etc.) are ** its instruments **. in essence, the office must respond to the ** quest for meaning and the need for experience **. returning to the office automatically involves promoting ** added value that differs from that which existed before **. it must enhance a distinctive and engaging atmosphere that does not exist anywhere else.